 Consequences of Prohibited Use of Weapons Conviction in Jefferson County, Colorado

 Prohibited Use of Weapons is a class 1 misdemeanor when a firearm is involved.

-A class 2 misdemeanor can result in a 3 to 12 month jail sentence.
+A class 1 misdemeanor can result in up to a twelve month jail sentence.

-In Golden, Lakewood, Jefferson County and across Colorado, Prohibited Use of Weapons is a class 2 misdemeanor.
-A class 2 misdemeanor can result in a jail sentence from three to twelve months in the Jefferson County Jail.
+In Golden, Lakewood, Jefferson County and across Colorado, Prohibited Use of Weapons is a class 1 misdemeanor.
+A class 1 misdemeanor can result in a jail sentence up to twelve months in the Jefferson County Jail.
 In some cases, you can also face Reckless Endangerment charges in addition to the Prohibited Use of Weapons charges.
 Reckless Endangerment occurs whenever someone recklessly engages in conduct that creates a risk of serious bodily injury to another person.
 If you use your weapon in such a way as to create a risk of injury to others, you can also face Reckless Endangerment charges.

 Illegal Discharge of a Firearm Charges in Arapahoe County for More Extreme Cases